lueck1803/interia-PT/inertia PT/General/Therapie.md

 	- no questions no security alarms
 	- reacting with <span style="font-size:100%;color:red;">disbelief</span>: you getting even more information out
 	- <span style="font-size:100%;color:red;">bracketing</span> : giving a series like between march and may or between 39 and 59
-	- how to start or continue a conversation on elifo
+	- how to start or continue a conversation on elicitation:
+		- "so..."
+And start a little recap: "so you have been doing this for three years ", "so this are not the best job of getting things done for you "
+		- "I bet..": "i bet that was interesting ", "i bet there were still some challenges there", " I bet you overcame a whole a lot to get at this point"
+		-
 - <span style="color:red">3s Pause</span> before Response to regain your <span style="color:green">emotional control</span>
 - don't over explain.
 Be sure that your message is clear
 ## Friedemann schulz von Thun